Josheriff/vimrc/README.md

 ```

 ## About
-This is my vim config forked from a teammete and changed
+This is my vim config forked from a teammate (www.github.com/jsenin) and changed

 ## Usufull for starting:

 ```
 CTRL + X == NERDTree
-   CTRL + S == Open file in left split of the workspace
-   ENTER == Open file in right split or full screen CTRL + P == Look for file
+   CTRL + S == Open file in left split of the workspace ENTER == Open file in right split or full screen CTRL + P == Look for file
 CTRL + WW == Change "tab"